rapidsai/cuml/python/cuml/fil/README.md

 * Input model source: XGBoost (binary format), cuML RandomForest, scikit-learn RandomForest, LightGBM
 * Model types: Regression, Binary Classification, Multi-class Classification (for cuML Random Forests, but not GBDTs or scikit-learn Random Forests)
 * Tree storage types: Dense or sparse tree storage (see Sparse Forests with FIL blog below)
-* Input formats: Dense, row-major, FP32 arrays on GPU or CPU (e.g. NumPy, cuPy, or other data formats supported by cuML)
+* Input formats: Dense, row-major, FP32 arrays on GPU or CPU (e.g. NumPy, cuPy, or other data formats supported by cuML).
+Trees are expected to be trained for float32 inputs.
+There may be rounding differences if trees were trained for float64 inputs.
 * High performance batch inference
 * Input parsing based on (Treelite)[https://github.com/dmlc/treelite]

 Upcoming features:

 * Support for multi-class GBDTs is planned for RAPIDS 0.16
+* Support for smaller node storage (8-byte) to reduce memory usage for small trees is experimental

 # Benchmarks and performance notes